thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The `qfcommit` message is used to finalize a long-living masternode quorum setup by aggregating the information necessary to mine the on-chain Quorum Commitment special transaction.
+The `qfcommit` message is used to finalize a long-living masternode quorum setup by aggregating the information necessary to mine the on-chain QcTx special transaction.
 The message contains all the necessary information required to validate the long-living masternode quorum's signing results.